netgroup-polito/frog4-openstack-do/README_OPENSTACK.md

     -  The code in the first line of the output of the command is the OVS_ID.

             sudo ovs-vsctl show

-- Now perform the following commands:
+- WARNING: Now perform the following commands ONLY if you plan to use Opendaylight as network controller rather than ONOS:

   - Replace OVS_ID with the Openvswitch ID just retrieved, IP with the IP address of the local machine and ODL_IP with the IP address of the OpenDaylight controller.

 		sudo ovs-vsctl set Open_vSwitch OVS_ID other_config={local_ip=IP}
 		sudo ovs-vsctl set-manager tcp:<ODL_IP>:6640

 - Restart the neutron server (on controller node only):